Margaret Caroline Rudd: Execution of the Perreaus

 It was decided by the court that Margaret would go free, and the Perreaus executed by hanging.
 Even though the decision had been made, Margaret decided to take it upon herself to write Viscount Weymouth, the secretary of state responsible for constructing the final submission to the king proposing pardon.
-The letter she composed further incriminated the Perreaus; making them appear as money hunger gamblers with much debt on their hands.
+The letter she composed further incriminated the Perreaus; making them appear as money hungry gamblers with much debt on their hands.
 Weymouth considered his decision with all the evidence he had.
 Out of all the petitions he received, only Margaret's argued for the execution to be made final.
 His final decision was to pass no recommendation of mercy, and the Perreaus were still to be executed.

-On 17 January, many had gathered to view the death of the wealthy Perreau brothers, including a large number of influential people, but not could be admitted.
+On 17 January, many had gathered to view the death of the wealthy Perreau brothers, including a large number of influential people, but not all could be admitted.
 They arrived to their execution in Newgate around 8 am dressed finely in black suits; presenting themselves as prideful men.
 The brothers didn't admit their guilt but continued to repeat the charges they had made during their trials.
 Robert pleaded his innocence by saying "his only mistake was believing everything Daniel and Margaret had told him".
 Daniel had done the same, saying that "his love for Margret had led him to place his entire trust in her."
 Before hanging, the two brothers kissed and joined hands; leaving the world at the same time just as they had arrived.

-Margaret's life afterwards
+Later life

 The famous forgery flooded the daily newspapers for almost a year.
 The Perreau family was able to retain their influential connections in the financial world.
 The death of the twins didn't have as large of an effect on their status as it did their family.
 Margaret re-emerged as a failed essayist and novelist in the late 1780s.
 She later had another affair with writer James Boswell in 1786, who thought her to be a wonderful woman even after learning her story.
 Their relationship was passionate and short lived; having lasted for only several months.
 The first time they met was 22 April 1776.
 Boswell visited Margaret in attempt to interview her about her forgery case.
 After their first meeting, they met again nine years later and became involved, around the time she was forty years old.